-- completion of the ongoing open-label extension of our MoveDMD clinical trial; - initiation and successful enrollment and completion of additional clinical trials; - safety, tolerability and efficacy profiles that are satisfactory to the U.S. Food and Drug Administration, or FDA, or any comparable foreign regulatory authority for marketing approval; - timely receipt of marketing approvals from applicable regulatory authorities; - the performance of our future collaborators, if any; - the extent of any required post-marketing approval commitments to applicable regulatory authorities; - establishment of supply arrangements with third-party raw materials suppliers and manufacturers; - establishment of arrangements with third-party manufacturers to obtain finished drug products that are appropriately packaged for sale; - obtaining and maintaining patent, trade secret protection and regulatory exclusivity, both in the United States and internationally; - protection of our rights in our intellectual property portfolio; - successful launch of commercial sales following any marketing approval; - a continued acceptable safety profile following any marketing approval; - commercial acceptance by patients, the medical community and third-party payors following any marketing approval; and - our ability to compete with other therapies, including therapies targeting dystrophin, utrophin, myostatin and inflammatory mediators.
+- successful enrollment and completion of our Phase 3 PolarisDMD clinical trial of edasalonexent, as well as any additional clinical trials of edasalonexent, including our ongoing GalaxyDMD open-label extension clinical trial; - safety, tolerability and efficacy profiles that are satisfactory to the U.S. Food and Drug Administration, or FDA, or any comparable foreign regulatory authority for marketing approval; - · timely receipt of marketing approvals from applicable regulatory authorities; - the performance of our future collaborators, if any; - the extent of any required post-marketing approval commitments to applicable regulatory authorities; - · establishment of supply arrangements with third-party raw materials suppliers and manufacturers; - establishment of arrangements with third-party manufacturers to obtain finished drug products that are appropriately packaged for sale; - · obtaining and maintaining patent, trade secret protection and regulatory exclusivity, both in the United States and internationally; - · protection of our rights in our intellectual property portfolio; - · successful launch of commercial sales following any marketing approval: - · a continued acceptable safety profile following any marketing approval: - · commercial acceptance by patients, the medical community and third-party payors following any marketing approval; and - · our ability to compete with other therapies, including therapies targeting dystrophin, myostatin and inflammatory mediators.

 Many of these factors are beyond our control, including the outcome of clinical development, the regulatory submission process, potential threats to our intellectual property rights and the manufacturing, marketing and sales efforts of any future collaborator.
-If we are unable to develop, receive marketing approval for and successfully commercialize edasalonexent, on our own or with any future collaborator, or experience delays as a result of any of these or other factors, our business could be substantially harmed.
+If we are unable to develop, receive marketing approval for and successfully commercialize edasalonexent, on our own or with any future collaborator, or experience delays as a result of any of these or other factors, our business would be substantially harmed.

-Our SMART linker drug discovery platform may fail to help us discover and develop additional potential product candidates.
+Our SMART Linker drug discovery platform may fail to help us discover and develop additional potential product candidates.

-A significant portion of the research that we are conducting involves the development of new compounds using our SMART linker drug discovery platform.
-The drug discovery that we are conducting using our SMART linker drug discovery platform may not be successful in creating compounds that have commercial value or therapeutic utility.
-Our SMART linker drug discovery platform may initially show promise in identifying potential product candidates, yet fail to yield viable product candidates for clinical development or commercialization for a number of reasons, including:
+A significant portion of the research that we have conducted to date and may in the future conduct, involves the development of new compounds using our SMART Linker drug discovery platform.
+Although, we have suspended efforts to discover additional compounds while we focus our resources on the clinical development of edasalonexent, any drug discovery that we are conducting using our SMART Linker drug discovery platform may not be successful in creating compounds that have commercial value or therapeutic utility.
+Our SMART Linker drug discovery platform may initially show promise in identifying potential product candidates, yet fail to yield viable product candidates for clinical development or commercialization for a number of reasons, including:

-- compounds created through our SMART linker drug discovery platform may not demonstrate improved efficacy, safety or tolerability; - potential product candidates may, on further study, be shown to have harmful side effects or other characteristics that indicate that they are unlikely to receive marketing approval and achieve market acceptance; - competitors may develop alternative therapies that render our potential product candidates non-competitive or less attractive; or - a potential product candidate may not be capable of being produced at an acceptable cost.
+- · compounds created through our SMART Linker drug discovery platform may not demonstrate improved efficacy, safety or tolerability; - potential product candidates may, on further study, be shown to have harmful side effects or other characteristics that indicate that they are unlikely to receive marketing approval and achieve market acceptance; - · competitors may develop alternative therapies that render our potential product candidates non-competitive or less attractive; or - · a potential product candidate may not be capable of being produced at an acceptable cost.

 Our research programs to identify new product candidates will require substantial technical, financial and human resources, and we may be unsuccessful in our efforts to identify new product candidates.
-If we are unable to identify suitable additional compounds for preclinical and clinical development, our ability to develop product candidates and obtain product revenues in future periods could be compromised, which could result in significant harm to our financial position and adversely impact our stock price.
+If we are unable to identify suitable additional compounds for preclinical and clinical development, either because our SMART Linker platform is not successful or because we do not develop alternative methods to identify compounds for development, our ability to develop product candidates and obtain product revenues in future periods could be compromised, which could result in significant harm to our financial position and adversely impact our stock price.